thishamdi/Professional-IPTV-Website-Template/README.md

-# MenaTV - Professional IPTV Landing Page Template | Next.js & TypeScript
+# MenaTV - Professional IPTV Website Template | Next.js & TypeScript

 ![MenaTV Preview](public/og-image.jpg)

-Transform your IPTV service with our high-conversion, SEO-optimized landing page template.
+Transform your IPTV service with our high-conversion, SEO-optimized website template.
 Built with Next.js 15, TypeScript, and Tailwind CSS, it's perfect for IPTV providers looking to grow their subscriber base with a modern, fast-loading website.

 ## ✨ Key Features